FruitGooseKSP/ProgramaticExtensionAndRetraction/README.md

 INSTRUCTIONS

-- PEAR is automatically added to all solar panels, radiators and antennae (included mods assuming they use the same Extending Module the stock parts use - which they normally do).
+- PEAR is automatically added to all solar panels, radiators and antennae (included mods assuming they use the same Extending Module the stock parts use - which they normally do), with the exception of the non-deploying OX-Stat stock panels.
 - You can pre-disable a part in the Editor by right clicking and turning it off using the button.
 The status message will confirm whether it is on or off.
 - In flight, the same option is available allowing you to re-link the part to the network or remove as